rguides

 Introduction

 The blastula package provides a simple interface for sending emails from R. It supports SMTP configuration, HTML and plain text messages, inline images, and file attachments.
-This guide covers the essentials for integrating email functionality into your R workflows.
+Unlike calling a system command or using a separate email client, blastula keeps the entire workflow inside R: you compose the message as an R object, preview it in a browser, and send it programmatically from scripts, R Markdown documents, or scheduled pipelines.
+This guide covers the essentials for integrating email functionality into your R workflows, from basic setup to production-ready sending with error handling.

 Installation